Gavriil1/cip5_application_react/README.md

 ### Tools & Programs

-- [Am I Responsive](http://ami.responsivedesign.is/) Was used to verify if the site is responsive
+- [Am I Responsive](http://ami.responsivedesign.is/) Was used to verify if the site is responsive.
-- [Balsamiq](https://balsamiq.com/) was used as wireframes creation tool
+- [Balsamiq](https://balsamiq.com/) was used as wireframes creation tool.
-- [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) was used for code debugging and for checking the responsivenes of a website
+- [Chrome dev tools](https://developers.google.com/web/tools/chrome-devtools/) was used for code debugging and for checking the responsivenes of a website.
-- [Cloudinary](https://cloudinary.com/) It was used to store static files and images
+- [Cloudinary](https://cloudinary.com/) It was used to store static files and images.
 - [Font Awesome](https://fontawesome.com/) - Icons sourced from Font Awesome were extensively incorporated across the website.
 - [MUI](https://mui.com/material-ui/material-icons/) - Icons from Material UI were used in parallel to Font Awesome.
 - [Google Fonts](https://fonts.google.com/) - Was used for font input.